zhongjie-cai/job-runner/README.md

 import (
 	"fmt"
-	"net/http"
+	"time"

 	jobrunner "github.com/zhongjie-cai/job-runner"
 )

-// This is a sample of how to setup application for running the runner func main() {
+// This is a sample of how to setup application for a job runner func main() {
+	var period = time.Second * 5
 	var application = jobrunner.NewApplication(
-		"my job runner",
+		"some job runner",
-		18605,
-		"0.0.1",
+		"1.2.3",
+		3,       // this instructs the application to start 3 instances for each round of job execution, each assigned with a dedicated session and sequential index
+		&period, // this instructs the application to repeat the job execution rounds for every given period; a new round would start even if the previous round has not finished
 		&myCustomization{},
 	)
-	defer application.Stop()
 	application.Start()
 }